-Delaware Law Alumnus Joins Delaware Supreme Court
+Delaware Law School Alum is Newest Justice on the Delaware Supreme Court

 The Honorable Gary F. Traynor ’82 recently became the newest member of the Delaware Supreme Court with his formal investiture at the end of August.

 Delaware Governor John Carney nominated Traynor in May of 2017 to replace former Justice, longtime Delaware Law adjunct professor, and current Distinguished Jurist in Residence Randy J. Holland, who retired after 31 years on the Delaware Supreme Court.
 The Delaware Senate confirmed Traynor’s appointment in early June and his official investiture took place on August 28th.

 A graduate of Dartmouth College, Justice Traynor worked for the law firm of Prickett, Jones & Elliott from 1990 to 2014 and served as a public defender afterwards.